mkuthan/mkuthan.github.io/_posts/2022-03-15-gcp-cloud-composer-tuning.md

 The monthly costs report for n1-standard-1 cluster which was doing literally nothing.
 Total of $444 for the short February, but please keep in mind that my company has negotiated some discounts already applied in the report.
-So for the regular client the costs will be even higher.
+So for the standard customers the costs will be even higher.

 ### *Cloud Composer* overhead